-HDFC Bank Is Numero Uno in Indian Financial Sector: Asiamoney Poll | Business
+HDFC Bank is numero uno in Indian Financial Sector: Asiamoney Poll | Business

+Click here to watch a video by Srinivasan Vaidyanathan, CFO, HDFC Bank: https://www.youtube.com/watch?v=UEcEBEzerf8&feature=youtu.be Known as Asia's Outstanding Companies Poll, it aims to identify and recognise listed companies in 2 categories: by country and by sector.
+HDFC Bank has bagged this honour for the 2nd consecutive year.

 The 12 markets covered were China, Hong Kong, India, Indonesia, Korea, Malaysia, Pakistan, Philippines, Singapore, Taiwan, Thailand and Vietnam.
-To view the full results, click here.

-About HDFC BANK For more information please log on to: www.hdfcbank.com .
+This story is provided by BusinessWire India.
+ANI will not be responsible in any way for the content of this article.
+(ANI/BusinessWire India)

 - READ MORE ON: